unalterable/CV/README.md

 **Bob & Co**
 (Nov 2014 - May 2016)
-*HEAD OF COMMUNICATIONS, RESEARCH, AND DIGITAL*
+*HEAD OF DIGITAL, COMMUNICATIONS, AND RESEARCH*
 A small, independent developer, producer, and financier in film, TV, theatre, and other media sectors.
 I oversaw all the technologal, research & communication efforts by the company, which included recognition as Digital Consultant for the movie 'Jet Trash' ([IMDB](http://www.imdb.com/name/nm5829457/)), a company investment.
 I also coded (and maintained) the Bob &amp; Co website, and 4 other websites for company subsidiaries or projects.
 I became Acting Director of Operations during a staff maternity leave, overseeing audit and efficiency measures in the IT, telecoms, and other office admin budgets.